rishabhrrk/shorturl/README.md

 4. navigate to folder shorturl and run the following command.
 `npm install && cd shorturlui && npm install && cd .. && npm run dev`
 5. The UI will start on port 3000 and backend on 9000.
 This is hardcoded for now.
+But can be changed.
+To change the PORT of backend simply change PORT in .env files in root directory and shorturlui directory.